 These icons have been taken directly from actual backstamp images, and enlarged for clarity.

 To date, I have “dual markings” (full name as well as an icon) for only those three people: Diane Lewis, Aileen Burton, and Freda Griffiths.
+Wendy Collins went from having a W icon as flowermaker to her married name of W(endy) Green as a designer.
 This doesn’t mean that the none of the other designers had an icon as well – only that at this moment I do not know what it may have been.
-Again, further information from collectors would be most welcome.
+Again, further information would be most welcome.

 It’s not known whether all of the Connoisseur designers had three different “name format” stamps (signature reproduction, full spelled out, and initial/surname) as in the Diane Lewis examples.
 The images below represent the formats that I have thus far found on backstamps.
 It’s possible that each designer did have at least two namestamp formats but equally possible that they may have had only one.
 Examples will be updated here as needed.

-As displayed below: Diane M. Lewis, Richard Sefton, Aileen Burton, Freda Griffiths, Robert (Bob) Russell, Christopher Ashenden, Richard Roberts, W. Green.
+As displayed below: Diane M. Lewis, Richard Sefton, Aileen Burton, Freda Griffiths, Robert (Bob) Russell, Christopher Ashenden, Richard Roberts, W(endy) Green.

 It is indeed heartwarming to see that the talent, skill, and dedication of porcelain artists were permanently acknowledged despite the prevailing reluctance within the porcelain industry to do so.
 The studio expressed it best in the ‘Craftsman’s Marks’ key that they printed during the studio’s first decade: